nickcash/open-data-500/package.md

 In the datasets file, each row is a dataset used by a company.
 The datasets file contains all of the columns that are in the companies file except for the `datasets` column, and it adds two more columns:
-`dataset.href` for the link to the dataset, and `dataset.name` for the name of the dataset.
+`dataset.url` for the link to the dataset, and `dataset.name` for the name of the dataset.
 These are the two columns inside the nested CSV files in the companies file.